 If the decision of the three-member committee to uphold the expulsion is unanimous, there is no right of appeal.
-If, however, the decision of the committee is not unanimous, the student and his/her parent or guardian may appeal the decision to the full board.
+If, however, the decision of the committee is not unanimous, the student and their parent and guardian may appeal the decision to the full board.

-When a student is expelled, written notice of the expulsion shall be sent in accordance with State Code §22.1-277.06.
-The superintendent or his/her designee shall establish a schedule by which pupils who have been expelled may apply and reapply for readmission to school.
+When a student is expelled, written notice of the expulsion shall be sent in accordance with §22.1-277.06 of the

+Code of Virginia.
+The superintendent or her designee shall establish a schedule by which pupils who have been expelled may apply and reapply for readmission to school.